idaholab/MontePy/doc/source/starting.rst

 In addition to the reformatting of cell 5, notice that the geometry definition for cell 5 was automatically updated to reference the new surface number.
-MCNPy links objects together and will automatically update "pointers" in the file for you.
+Montepy links objects together and will automatically update "pointers" in the file for you.

 Setting Cell Importances
 ------------------------